Default

 Conclusion

 The Personal Status Law in Saudi Arabia seems like progress but still falls short.
 It does not fully protect women's rights in marriage, divorce, custody, and inheritance.
+Additionally, foreign marriage recognition is a crucial aspect that needs to be addressed.
 This law urgently needs to change to meet international human rights standards.

 Listening to women's rights activists is vital.
 Many have been silenced or imprisoned, but their stories can guide real progress.